 Corev-CLI

-A minimal, open-source CLI tool for managing dynamic configuration repositories, with a focus on JSON files, on a per-project basis — and a proof-of-concept implementation of the Internet-Draft on JSON-Based Dynamic Configuration Management.
-It is built to pull, push, diff, list, and revert config files across distributed environments, and is ideal for systems where configurations are dynamic and need to be easily maintainable, versioned, and auditable.
+A minimal, open-source CLI tool for managing dynamic configuration repositories, with a focus on JSON files, on a per-project basis.
+It is built to pull, push, diff, list, and revert config files across distributed environments, and is ideal for systems where configurations are dynamic and need to be maintainable, versioned, and auditable.
+It can be plugged into larger automation pipelines as an upstream source of configuration data.

 Prerequisites